Special Olympics Minnesota is expecting over 4,500 athletes, Unified Partners, coaches and volunteers at the state’s largest summer sporting event!

 When will competition schedules be available?

-Schedules will be posted on our Summer Games page and the SOMN App by Friday, June 8.
+Schedules will be posted on our Summer Games page and the SOMN App in early June 2020.

 If I’m running late and miss my event, will I be able to make it up?